Steve Bannon’s ex-lawyers sue for nearly $500,000 in unpaid legal fees

-Former Trump strategist Steve Bannon’s ex-lawyers sue him for nearly half a million in unpaid legal fees, according to a complaint filed on Saturday.
+Former Trump strategist Steve Bannon’s ex-lawyers are suing him for nearly half a million in unpaid legal fees, according to a complaint filed on Saturday.

 Davidoff Hutcher & Citron LLP (DHC) represented Bannon in his fight against responding to a subpoena from the House Select Committee investigating the Jan.
 6 attacks as well as other cases over a two year period, according to the complaint.
 The firm said in the complaint that in total, Bannon owed the firm $855,487.87, despite him agreeing to pay the firm for its legal services.